open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

 ### No proper relatioship between spans

 On .NET Framework strong name signing can force multiple versions of the same assembly being loaded on the same process.
 This causes a separate hierarchy of Activity objects.
-If you are referencing packages in your application that use different version of the `System.Diagnostics.DiagnosticSource` than the `OpenTelemetry.Api` (`5.0.0.1`) you have to explicitly reference the `System.Diagnostics.DiagnosticSource` package in the correct version in your application.
+If you are referencing packages in your application that use different version of the `System.Diagnostics.DiagnosticSource` than the `OpenTelemetry.Api` used by autoinstrumentation (`5.0.1`) you have to explicitly reference the `System.Diagnostics.DiagnosticSource` package in the correct version in your application (see [custom instrumentation section](#configure-custom-instrumentation)).
 This will cause automatic binding redirection to occur resolving the issue.
-You can also manually add binding redirection to the `app.config` file:
+You can also manually add binding redirection to the `App.config` file:

 ```xml
 <configuration>